KPI: Customer satisfaction

 Forward look

-The total number of rail passengers who bought tickets across the Wales & Borders network.
+The total number of rail passengers who bought tickets across the Wales and Borders network.
 This includes Core Valley Lines and Wales and Cross Borders.

 Overview